fommil/fpmortals/manuscript/backmatter.md

   fmap _ Nothing  = Nothing
 ~~~~~~~~

-Underscores are a placeholder for ignored parameters and extractors can be in
+Underscores are a placeholder for ignored parameters and function names can be
-infix position:
+in infix position:

 {lang="text"}
 ~~~~~~~~